Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 - Coffee substitutes made from grains

-- Extras: Low-fat and non-spicy salad dressings, jam, and jelly
+- Low-fat and non-spicy extras, such as salad dressings, jam, and jelly

 A GERD diet can be very healthy.
 Salt, sugar, and other sweeteners are safe for most acid reflux sufferers, but it's not a good idea to include too much of these substances in the diet since they can cause other health problems.
 I find that granules of seaweeds such as kelp or dulse are a good substitute for salt.